eclipxe13/XLSXExporter/docs/UPGRADE-1-TO-2.md

 ## Exceptions

-- All exceptions are explicit and implement `Exceptions\XLSXException` interface.
+- All exceptions are explicit and implement `Eclipxe\XlsxExporter\Exceptions\XlsxException` interface.
 - Previous generic exception `XLSXException` has been removed.

 ## Custom autoloader